 - You may need blood or urine tests before surgery.
 You may also need x-rays, a CT scan, or an MRI of the kidneys.
-Talk to your caregiver about these or other tests you may need.
+Talk to your healthcare provider about these or other tests you may need.
 Write down the date, time, and location for each test.

 - You may need to avoid solid food and drink clear liquids, such as apple juice or broth, the day before surgery.
 You may also need to drink a liquid that cleans out your bowel.
-Ask your caregiver for more information.
+Ask your healthcare provider for more information.

 The night before your surgery: